tkonopka/crossmap/docs/data_format.rst

       value:
         X: 2.0

-Specifying values for each feature gives explicit control over the relative weighting between features.
+Specifying values for each feature gives full control over the relative weighting between features.

 Note that whereas text under ``data`` is parsed automatically into k-mers